-With the Kigali Amendment to the Montreal Protocol, the global community made another important step towards preserving planet for the future by reducing CO2 generations emissions due to human activities.
+With the Kigali Amendment to the Montreal Protocol, the global community made another important step towards preserving our planet for future generations by reducing the CO2 emissions due to human activities.
 The global phase-down of HFCs in the refrigeration sector represents an important contribution to international climate change mitigation efforts.